Sustainability

 Sustainability at Bactiguard

-Our sustainability agenda consists of three focus areas: Environmental sustainability, Social sustainability and Governance & business ethics.
+Our sustainability agenda consists of three focus areas: Environmental, Social and Governance & business ethics.
 The foundation for Bactiguard’s sustainability process is our Environmental Policy together with our Code of Conduct and other related polices within Sustainability.
-As stated in the Environmental policy the Environmental work shall be a natural part within the organization and it’s processes.
-Bactiguard shall continuously improve the organizations processes and activities and make sure to prevent any environmental pollutions and enhance the organizations environmental performance.
+As stated in the Environmental policy the Environmental work shall be a natural part within the organization and its processes.
+Bactiguard shall continuously improve the organization’s processes and activities and make sure to prevent any environmental pollutions and enhance the organization’s environmental performance.
 How Environmental work is to be conducted at Bactiguard is stated in our Environmental Handbook.
-The CEO is responsible for Environmental work at Bactiguard.
-The COO has been delegated the responsibility for the systematic environmental work.
-COO in turn benefits work environment tasks for participants from the Environment committee.
+The CEO is responsible for Sustainability work at Bactiguard.
+The CFO has been delegated the responsibility for the systematic Sustainability work.
+The CFO in turn leads the sustainability work with support from representatives in our operations in Sweden and Malaysia.
 Every year an annual follow-up and audit of the Environmental work is performed.
 Bactiguard’s Code of Conduct outlines the basis for our Social and Governance sustainability as a set of rules, outlining the norms, responsibilities and proper practices which is expected from Bactiguard and our employees.

 EcoVadis